Citrix Systems: Recent history

 In 2018, Citrix changed the names of some of its products to represent its shift to a cloud operating model.
 The company stated that it made the name changes to present a unified product line so that end users can create, manage, and deploy workspaces with apps and data from a single console.
-The company dropped its Xen and NetScaler brand names: XenApp and XenDesktop became Citrix Virtual Apps and Desktops; XenMobile became Citrix Endpoint Management; ShareFile integration became Citrix Content Collaboration; XenServer became Citrix Hypervisor; Cedexis became Citrix Intelligent Traffic Management; and NetScaler products kept their identities, yet the "NetScaler" brand name was replaced with "Citrix ADC" for Application Delivery Controller.
+The company dropped its Xen and NetScaler brand names: XenApp and XenDesktop became Citrix Virtual Apps and Desktops; XenMobile became Citrix Endpoint Management; ShareFile integration became Citrix Content Collaboration; XenServer became Citrix Hypervisor; Cedexis became Citrix Intelligent Traffic Management; and NetScaler products kept their identities, but the "NetScaler" brand name was replaced with "Citrix ADC" for Application Delivery Controller.

 Henshall stepped down in October 2021, and Calderoni was again named interim CEO.

-In July 2022, Citrix announced that Tom Krause would succeed Robert Calderoni as CEO of the company following its merger with TIBCO software.
-In September 2022, Citrix announced a $4.55 billion-equivalent cross-border term loan to back Vista Equity and Evergreen Coast Capital's $16.5 billion buyout of Citrix and merger with Vista portfolio company TIBCO Software to form Cloud Software Group (CSG).
-Following the merge, Citrix Hypervisor product split from Citrix making it a standalone business under CSG and rechristened as XenServer.
+On January 31, 2022, it was announced that Citrix had been acquired in a $16.5 billion deal by affiliates of Vista Equity Partners and Evergreen Coast Capital.
+Citrix would merge with TIBCO, a Vista portfolio company to form Cloud Software Group (CSG).
+In July 2022, Citrix announced that Tom Krause would succeed Robert Calderoni as CEO following the merger.
+It was also reported that Citrix would go private as part of the deal.
+As part of the merger, in September 2022, Citrix announced a $4.55 billion-equivalent cross-border term loan to back its $16.5 billion buyout by Vista Equity and Evergreen Coast Capital.
+Following the merger, the Citrix Hypervisor product-line was spun-off into a standalone business unit under CSG and rebranded as XenServer.

+In July 2022, Krause became chief executive officer of the Cloud Software Group After Krause joined Cloud Software group it laid off 15 percent of its employees.
+A year later it laid off an additional 12 percent.

+In January 2025, Krause became involved with the U.S. Treasury Department as part of the Department of Government Efficiency (DOGE).
+He was assigned as a special government employee to review the federal payment system and was granted limited access as a liaison between the Treasury and DOGE.
+On February 7, 2025, he was appointed as the Fiscal Assistant Secretary of the Treasury, succeeding Matthew Garber who had been acting in the role since David Lebryk's resignation.
+Krause continued to work at Cloud Software Group despite his employment by DOGE, this has been cited as a potential conflict of interest.